kaltura/DeveloperPortalDocs/documentation/Mobile-Video-Player-SDKs/v3_iOS_PlayerEventsAndStates.md

 >Note: To get full supported player states list please review [PlayerStates	](https://kaltura.github.io/playkit/api/ios/Enums/PlayerState.html)

-The Protocol provides delegate methods for each callback; for more information please review the JWPlayerDelegate.h file in the SDK package.

-Every callback notification has an “event” name in the userInfo dictionary, together with the additional parameters described below.

 **Having Issues?**

 > We have a [Questions and Answer Forum](https://forum.kaltura.org/c/playkit) where you can ask your iOS Development questions.